 Bromethalin was supposed to represent a better choice.
 Because only small amounts are needed to kill a rodent, a predator is unlikely to be harmed by consuming a bromethalin-poisoned rodent.
 This is good news for owls, hawks, and other rat-consuming wildlife.
-For dogs and cats, however, this is only a small advantage as pets commonly consume the rodenticide directly.
-Anticoagulant rodenticides had an antidote in case of accidental poisoning, while bromethalin has none and bromethalin products are readily palatable to dogs and cats.
+For dogs and cats, however, this is only a small advantage, as pets commonly consume the rodenticide directly.
+Anticoagulant rodenticides have an antidote in case of accidental poisoning, while bromethalin has none, and bromethalin products are readily palatable to dogs and cats.

 With anticoagulant rodenticides becoming less available, bromethalin has captured the home rat poison market and has created a new hazard for pets to contend with.

 What does Bromethalin do?

 Bromethalin has been around since 1985, and it is sold as bars, blocks, and pellets to be used against rats and mice, as well as in the shape of earthworms to be used against moles.
 The product can be sprinkled on the ground or, for a safer presentation, provided inside a plastic bait station accessible to rodents but not to pets.

 Bromethalin acts by uncoupling oxidative phosphorylation in the brain.
 What that means is that bromethalin makes it impossible to maintain aerobic metabolism in the brain.
 Oxygen cannot be used.
 Without the ability to use oxygen, the brain cannot make enough energy to fuel itself.
 The brain swells, and the victim dies of cerebral edema.